AlveusLabs/SN94-BitSota/docs/rewards.md

 ### Economic Implications

 **For Miners:**
-Discovering SOTA-breaking algorithms can yield large instant rewards (entire contract balance).
-But this is competitive - only the best submission wins.
+Discovering SOTA-breaking algorithms makes you the current winner, earning you 10% of network emissions until someone beats your score.
+The longer your algorithm remains SOTA, the more you earn.

 **For Validators:**
-- Subnet is producing valuable algorithms
+Validators earn based on stake.
+They distribute emissions to miners through weight setting:
+- 90% to burn reduces circulating supply (deflationary)
+- 10% to winner rewards innovation
-- Higher subnet reputation attracts more participants
+- Healthy subnet attracts more stake and participants
-- Long-term emissions outweigh short-term costs

 ## Pool Mining Rewards